Stool CultureSkip to the navigation

 What Affects the Test

-Not getting the stool sample to the lab for
+- You did not get the stool sample to the lab for testing quickly enough.

 What To Think About